Jenuaz/js_beginner_course/01_JS_FirstSteps/README.md

 const variableName = "value";
 ```
 **const** - prohibits us to change pointer so : variableName = "changed"; <--- give us Error.
+Constant are used to store values that are immutable or can't be changed and are created with
+the keyword **const**.
+We can use constants to store references to parts of our user interface.
+The text inside some of them might change, but the HTML elements referenced stay the same.

 ### Third way:
 ```javascript